percona/pmm-doc/docs/pmm-upgrade/upgrade_podman.md

 ## Before you begin

+Before starting the upgrade, complete these preparation steps to ensure you can recover your system if needed and confirm compatibility with the new version:
+{.power-number}

 1. Create a backup before upgrading, as downgrades are not possible.
 Therefore, reverting to a previous version requires an backup made prior to the upgrade.

-2. Verify your current PMM version: Check your current PMM version by navigating to **PMM Configuration > Updates** or by running the following command.
+2. Check your current PMM version by navigating to **PMM Configuration > Updates** or by running the following command.
 If accessing remotely, replace `localhost` with the appropriate IP address or server name:

     ```sh
     podman exec -it pmm-server \